pegaltier/rfcs/2019-09-16-holo-router/README.md

 ## Next steps

-- While Gateway is already written and functioning, Agent and Internal DNS haven't been worked on yet.
-Obviously, that will have to be addressed before we can proceed any further.

 - We should decide which domain to use for Holo hosting.
 Regardless of choice, domain should be only used for that purpose only, for reasons listed in [github.io introduction][github-io].